Nong Khiaw - The Complete Guide

 If you are heading up for sunset, make sure you bring a torch or have your phone charged for light on the way down.
 It’s an easy hike in the twilight but you will still want to watch your footing.

-Nang None Viewpoint Trail, also known as the Sleeping Lady Viewpoint - Map Link
+Nang None Viewpoint Trail, also known as the Sleeping Lady Viewpoint

-Set a short fifteen minute walk outside of the main town on the northern side of the river, the entrance to the Sleeping Lady viewpoint is located just past the Hive Bar (read more about this bar below).
+Set a short fifteen minute walk outside of the main town on the northern side of the river, the entrance to the Sleeping Lady viewpoint is located just past the Hive Bar (read more about this bar later).

 There is a small ticket booth and a register to sign to access the trail.
-Tickets were 15,000 kip each (£0.72 or $0.89).
+Tickets cost 40,000 kip each.

 After the entrance, there is a small stone staircase, before you’re immediately thrown into bouldering mode as you navigate yourself up, over and around large rocks and tree roots.
 There are ropes to help you up some of these segments, but beware you’re often sharing these ropes with large angry ants.